atlemagnussen/backslash-site/vitepress/docs/posts/linux/kvm-qemu-virt.md

 # Manage KVM QEMU virtual machines with virt

+## Prerequisite

+sudo apt install qemu-kvm libvirt-clients libvirt-daemon-system bridge-utils virtinst libvirt-daemon

+sudo adduser $USER libvirt
+sudo adduser $USER kvm

 ## Create

+### Choose network type

-If you want network bridge, add this to interfaces
+If you want network bridge, this will make your VMs a part of your LAN and not NAT through your hosy

 ```sh
 auto br0